chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 ## Field selectors

-Field selectors are used to filtering the chaos experiment targets by the resource fields and defined as a map of string keys and values.
+Field selectors filter chaos experiment targets by the resource field.
+Defined as a map of string keys and values.
-This selector lets you select Kubernetes resources based on the value of one or more resource fields.
 For example:

 ```yaml
 spec: